 Based on the newest updates and our experiences with previous EU programmes we give you 7 tips to improve your chances when applying to the €95.5 Billion of the Horizon Europe programme.

-The Horizon Europe (HEU) programme will be a reality soon.
-This follow-up on Horizon2020 is the largest programme to date and provides new opportunities for funding your research and innovation, to extend existing partnerships or establish new ones and to improve impact.
-In this blog we provide tips to improve your chances for the HEU programme.
+The Horizon Europe (HEU) programme is a reality now.
+This follow-up on Horizon2020 is the largest programme to date and provides new opportunities for funding your research and innovation, for extending existing partnerships or establish new ones and to improve impact.
+In this blog we provide tips to increase your chances for the HEU programme.
 To find out more about the structure of the HEU programme have a look at our previous blog.

 “Based on the newest updates and our experiences with previous EU programmes we use this blog to provide 7 tips to improve your chances to the €95.5 Billion of Horizon Europe programme.“